RuimiaoLi/Pan_SRS/README.md

 # Gene Family Analysis Pipeline

-This pipeline provides a comprehensive approach for gene family analysis by integrating BLASTP and HMM methods for screening candidate gene sequences.
+This pipeline provides a comprehensive approach for Pan-genome based gene family analysis by integrating BLASTP and HMM methods for screening candidate gene sequences.
 An optional feature allows users to construct a phylogenetic tree automatically.
 This README details the pipeline workflow, requirements, and usage instructions.

 ---